Morrelganj Upazila

-Morrelganj thana was established in 1909 and became an upazila in 1985.
+Morrelganj (মোড়েলগঞ্জ) is an upazila of Bagerhat District in Khulna Division, Bangladesh.
+Morrelganj thana was established in 1909 and became an upazila in 1985, Morrelganj Municipality was established in 1998.

 History

 Morrelganj is named after the Morrel family.
 During the British rule Henry Morrel established Kuthi Bari and terrorized the locals by forced labor and torture.
 In protest, a peasant rebellion spread under the leadership of Rahimullah of Baraikhali, who was killed on 25 November 1861.

-During the Bangladesh Liberation War of 1971, 35 people were killed in an encounter between the freedom fighters and the Razakars on 15 August 1971.
+During the Bangladesh War of 1971, 35 people were killed in an encounter between the fighters and the Razakars on 15 August 1971.
 This is commemorated in the War of Liberation Memorial monument.

 Geography

-Morrelganj is located at 22.4500°N 89.8583°E. It has 61210 household units and a total area 460.91 km2.
+Morrelganj is located at 22.4500°N 89.8583°E. It has 75,968 household units and a total area 460.90 km2.

-Morrelganj Upazila (Bagerhat district) is bounded by Bagerhat sadar and Kachua upazilas on the north, Sarankhola and Mathbaria upazilas on the south, Pirojpur sadar and Bhandaria upazilas on the east, Rampal and Mongla upazilas on the west.
-Main rivers: Baleshwar, Ghasiakhali, Panguchi and Bhola.
+The upazila is bounded by Bagerhat sadar and Kachua upazilas on the north, Sarankhola and Mathbaria upazilas on the south, Pirojpur sadar and Bhandaria upazilas on the east, Rampal and Mongla upazilas on the west.
+Main rivers here are: Baleshwar, Ghasiakhali, Panguchi and Bhola.

 Demographics

+As of the 2011 Census of Bangladesh, Morrelganj upazila had 75,968 households and a population of 294,576.
+65,928 (22.38%) were under 10 years of age.
+Morrelganj had an average literacy rate of 60.67%, compared to the national average of 51.8%, and a sex ratio of 1056 females per 1000 males.
+27,130 (9.21%) of the population lived in urban areas.